KyrosKrane/BuyEmAll/readme.txt

-BuyEmAll - v2.0
+BuyEmAll - v2.1

-By Cogwheel - Inspired by Tanao of Llane
+By Cogwheel

 BuyEmAll enhances the shift-click interface at vendors.